 Follow your own interests

 We study the essential principles of architecture but encourage students to follow their personal interests.
 If you want to be an architect who works to improve our towns and cities and shape their future, the M.Architecture with Urban Planning will help you get there.
 This is the only part 2 Architecture course in the UK which carries professional accreditation from RTPI within the same two years.
+This course is validated and recognised by the Malaysian Board of Architects (LAM)

 In your first year of study you’ll work with students following the established ‘MArch’ course.
 In your second and final year you’ll go on to study urban planning, taught by experts in the subject, and complete a major design project which draws together your skills in architecture and urban planning.